swkkd/gowebapi/docs/TableApi.md

 # **TableCreateSecurityEntry**
-> TableCreateSecurityEntry(ctx, webId, securityEntry, optional)
+> TableCreateSecurityEntry(a.client.ctx, webId, securityEntry, optional)
 Create a security entry owned by the table.

 ### Required Parameters